craigmiller160/send-safely-backend/README.md

 Since the `SendSafely` API does not appear to natively implement "undo" functionality, I chose to simply provide the ability to both add and remove all features of a package.
 This is the simplest solution to allow the end users to undo mistakes.

+## About Tests

+I have the foundation of a test suite in place here, however with limited time to complete this exercise I did not fully build out the integration tests I had planned.
+For an application like this, I would craft tests that would bypass the initial CLI runner and instead pass sets of arguments directly to the SpringBoot container.
+I would also mock the SendSafely communication, or if possible have some kind of embedded mock server to fully validate that communication.
+Either way, the intent would be to validate that a given command works as expected end-to-end.

 ## How to Run

 The application can be run with a simple command.
 The arguments are a series of key/value pairs separated by an `=`.
 Different actions require different arguments.